Feemagie/website-content/blog/starting-streamer-equipment.md

 ## The Comfortable Beginner Setup for an Online Presence

-You want to get into streaming.
+Do you want to get into streaming?
 Maybe you want to be like the big Twitch streamers and YouTubers.
 Maybe you just want to share a passion with others.
-Maybe you just like talking with other people as you play.
+Perhaps you just like talking with other people as you play.
 In any case, everyone started small (I mean, we were all small babies at some point).
 As long as you have a passion to share with the world, I can help cover the equipment and process needed to setup a high quality stream for your viewers.
+And while I have you here, don't forget to check out my gadgets in action on my [Twitch.TV](https://www.twitch.tv/feemagie) and on my [YouTube Channel](https://www.youtube.com/channel/UCCMUeXZV1ErWasw2qEG8TfA).

-Getting everything you need at once can be quite overwhelming, but no fear > Feemagie is here > you are not alone ~~... and never will be &#42; **creepy** &#42;~~ I've gone through the testing and buying of various hardware so you don't have to.
+Getting everything you need at once can be quite overwhelming, but have no fear > Feemagie is here > you are not alone ~~... and never will be &#42; **creepy** &#42;~~ I've gone through the testing and buying of various hardware so you don't have to.
 Below is the list of computing and peripheral equipment that got me started that link to a more details:

 - [Above Average **PC**](#pc)
 - [Balanced Quality **Monitor**](#monitor)